burhanrashid52/PhotoEditor/README.md

 ## Deleting
-  For deleting a Text/Emoji/Image you can click on the view to toggle the view highlighter box which will have a close icon so by on clicking on the icon you can delete the view
+  For deleting a Text/Emoji/Image you can click on the view to toggle the view highlighter box which will have a close icon.
+So, by clicking on the icon you can delete the view.

 ## Saving

-   You need provide a file with callback method when edited image is saved
+   You need to provide a file with callback method when edited image is saved

    ```java
     mPhotoEditor.saveAsFile(filePath, new PhotoEditor.OnSaveListener() {